eth-cscs/stackinator/docs/building.md

 env --ignore-environment ... make -j64
 ```

-The call to `make` is wrapped with with `env --ignore-env` to ensure that
+The call to `make` is wrapped with with `env --ignore-env` to unset all environment variables, to improve reproducability of builds.

 Build times for stacks typically vary between 30 minutes to 3 hours, depending on the specific packages that have to be built.
 Using [build caches](build-caches.md) and building in shared memory (see below) are the most effective methods to speed up builds.